 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) (continued) If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco : We cover cessation counseling services.
-We cover two counseling quit attempts within a 12- month period, however, you will pay the applicable cost sharing.
-Each counseling attempt includes up to four face-to-face visits.
-Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques \$20 for each Medicare- covered SET visit.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider. \$15 for each Medicare- covered SET visit.
+Deductible does not apply.
 30% for each Medicare- covered SET visit.
 Deductible does apply.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Supervised Exercise Therapy (SET) (continued) SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Telemonitoring services Telemonitoring or other remote monitoring services for heart failure, uncontrolled diabetes, chronic obstructive pulmonary disease (COPD), cardiovascular conditions and hypertension.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Telemonitoring services Telemonitoring or other remote monitoring services for heart failure, uncontrolled diabetes, chronic obstructive pulmonary disease (COPD), cardiovascular conditions and hypertension.
 Includes specially adapted equipment, telecommunications, and technology to monitor health conditions across a distance. \$0 for these services.
+Deductible does not apply.
+Not covered Temporomandibular joint disorderMedical care or services provided to evaluate or treat temporomandibular joint dysfunction (TMJD) or temporomandibular joint syndrome (TMJS) are covered.Dental care or dental services for temporomandibular joint disorders are not covered.
+20% for TMJD or TMJS services.
+Deductible does apply.
+50% for TMJD or TMJS services.
+Deductible does apply.
+Tubal ligation +Inpatient facility charges are only covered when in connection with delivery or other inpatient surgery. \$0 for physician services. \$0 for outpatient facility services. \$0 for inpatient facility charges.+ Deductible does not apply.
 Not covered